transientskp/tkp/documentation/devref/database/assoc.rst

      of half-width ``radius`` degrees from the extractedsource.
      (This places a hard limit on the maximum association radius).

-   - Have a weighted mean position within a user-specified DeRuiter radius of the extractedsource.
+   - Have a weighted mean position within a user-specified De Ruiter radius of the extractedsource.

  - Each of these rows representing a candidate association is populated with all